 Q: Can I still get the benefits of solar if I don’t live in a house or if my house isn’t suitable?

-At PVREA, you can be a part of our community solar farm through our myLocal Solar program.
-Benefits include:
+A: Yes!
+At PVREA, you can be a part of our community solar farm through our community solar program.